 Example: “That’s a very interesting question, and one I did not expect.
 If I were a drug, I think I’d want to be aspirin.
 The reason for this is that it’s one of the most basic medications which can be used to address a wide variety of symptoms and illnesses.
 Additionally, regular small doses of aspirin will keep the heart healthy.
 Since the heart is probably the most important organ and interacts with virtually every other part of the body, it is both a leader and a team player which is what I strive to be as a pharmacist.”

 Question: What subjects did you find most interesting when you were studying for your pharmacist’s degree?

 Explanation: The interviewer will frequently ask this type of question early in the interview to gain an understanding of your personality as well as your communication skills.
 There is really no wrong answer to this question, but it does allow you to provide the interviewer with some insight as well as move the interview in a direction with which you are comfortable.

 Example: ”By far, my favorite subject in college was chemistry.
 I loved learning about the interaction between various compounds and that I could produce significantly different results from the same components by varying the quantities and the order they were combined.
 I felt this was as close as a man could get to having the same powers found in nature.”

 A pharmacist’s work life could get monotonous.
 What would you do to stay motivated?

-What would you do if a General Practitioner will not change a prescription that you believe is inappropriate for a patient?
+What would you do if a general practitioner would not change a prescription you believe is inappropriate for a patient?